YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 You should also ask whether the quoted package includes postoperative contact, photo review, and medical escalation if something changes.
 The advertised price means less if you are alone with unclear instructions once the operation is finished.

-Recovery instructions need a clear photo review route
+Recovery instructions and photo review details

 Recovery instructions must be specific enough for real life.
 You need to know how to sleep, wash, protect grafts, manage swelling, avoid touching, use medicines, send photos, and identify warning signs.
 Translation must also explain what is urgent, what can wait, and when a local doctor or emergency service in your own country should be contacted.